Markham-Square-Ventures/marketing-site-2/source/_pages/design-leverage.md

     ],
     [
       "How long do requests take?",
       "We typically complete simple requests in 48 hours (two business days).
-Larger, more compliclated requests take longer.
+Larger, more complicated requests take longer.
 We provide estimates for each request, so you'll have a clear understanding of the timeline.", ],
     [
       "Do I own the rights?",